jestjs/jest/website/versioned_docs/version-28.0/MockFunctionAPI.md

 ### `jest.fn(implementation?)`

-Correct mock typings will be inferred, if implementation is passed to [`jest.fn()`](JestObjectAPI.md#jestfnimplementation).
-There are many use cases there the implementation is omitted.
+Correct mock typings will be inferred if implementation is passed to [`jest.fn()`](JestObjectAPI.md#jestfnimplementation).
+There are many use cases where the implementation is omitted.
 To ensure type safety you may pass a generic type argument (also see the examples above for more reference):

 ```ts
 import {expect, jest, test} from '@jest/globals';